 Harpists looking for a rigorous program will benefit from an intensive week of orchestral training through mock audition, and master classes with Elizabeth Hainen and renowned Curtis alumna, Judy Loman (Harp ’56).
 Whether looking to enter competitions or merely seeking a greater knowledge of the repertoire, students will benefit from a full exploration of harp literature.

-Harpists 21 and up may register with no audition for the Professional Retreat: June 23 – June 26
+Harpists 21 and up may register with no audition for the Professional Retreat: Thursday, June 13–Saturday, June 15, 2019

 While Elizabeth Hainen was unfortunately never able to attend the Salzedo Harp Colony, in 2004, she founded the Saratoga Harp Colony, a similar retreat for promising young harpists in New York.
-Now, moving to the Curtis Institute of Music, the Elizabeth Hainen Harp Colony continues Salzedo’s rich tradition of harp pedagogy at Curtis.
+Moving to the Curtis Institute of Music in 2016, the Curtis Summerfest Harp Colony continues Salzedo’s rich tradition of harp pedagogy at Curtis.